LioCrea/middleMirror.JS/README.md

 You can use this script through SQL calls and display the slider through an AJAX success (via JSON or other)

 #testMiddleMirror.css
-This file is also an example.
+This file is also an example

-Feel free to do what you want with.
+Feel free to do what you want with it

 #Setup
 1. Download the .zip